ashen-dawn/drowning-among-stars/readme.md

 Tested in Firefox and Chrome; it's playable in Edge but I don't recommend it (practically all the visual effects are broken, and the way it renders the background makes text very hard to read); I don't have a machine capable of testing it with Safari so your mileage may vary.

+## Play Online

+There is a live version of this game at [drowning.ashen.earth](https://drowning.ashen.earth)

 ### Features:

  - Classic command-driven text adventure